bpuig/laravel-subby/docs/models/plan-subscription-feature-model.md

 ## How does it work?

 A [subscription](/models/plan-subscription-model.md) has features that can be used.
-This features are either assigned and inherited of plan when user is subscribed to a plan or manually assigned without relation to a plan.
+These features are either assigned and inherited of plan when user is subscribed to a plan or manually assigned without relation to a plan.

-### Example
+## Add feature to subscription

 A plan has `social_profiles` feature.
 When subscriber is subscribed to that plan, the subscription can now use `social_profiles`.